VC-HB3-Accelerator/.github/English version/market-analysis.md

 - Focus: Proof of concept, formation of first groups
 - Goal: Creating successful use cases

-#### Years 2-3

-- Progressive growth: 1-5% of target audience
-- Expansion to new countries through iterative model
-- Work with regulators to create L2 chains
-- Accumulation of successful cases and feedback

-#### Years 4-5
+#### Forecast by End of Year 5

-- Accelerated growth: 10-20% of target audience
+- Achieving target indicators by scenarios (10-40% of target audience)
 - Network effect: Spread through recommendations
 - Regulator integration: Creation of regulated infrastructure
-- Achieving 40%: Mass adoption of technology
+- Mass adoption of technology in optimistic scenario

 ### Development Scenarios (From Conservative to Optimistic)